FCN+: Global Receptive Convolution Makes FCN Great Again: Experiments

 \textbf{Training details.} At the training stage, we randomly flip and scale the input images as data augmentation, with a scale ratio in $[0.5,2]$.
 We then set the crop size to 512$\times$512 for PASCAL VOC 2012 and ADE20K, and 512$\times$1024 for Cityscapes.
 Each mini-batch contains 32 cropped images.
 Following ~\cite{long2015fully}, we use ImageNet~\cite{russakovsky2015imagenet} pre-trained ResNet-101~\cite{he2016deep} as our backbone model (unless otherwise stated).
-We remove stride and set dilation rates 2 and 4 for the last two stages.
+We remove stride and set dilation rates 2 and 4 to the last two stages.
 By default, we apply the GRC in the last stage of ResNet by replacing the 2nd convolution layer in a residual block with our GRC.
-The hyper-parameters for sub-group in GRC is $g_h=g_w$=4.
-To make the image size be divided evenly by the sub-group number, we use sliding windows empirically.
+The hyper-parameters for the sub-group in GRC is $g_h=g_w$=4.
 Then, the whole model is optimized with momentum-based stochastic gradient descent (SGD).
 The momentum is 0.9 and the weight decay is 0.0001.
 The initial learning rate is 0.01 for all these datasets.
 The learning rate is then reduced according to different training iterations: $(1-\frac{iter}{total\_iter})^{power}$, where $power$ is 0.9.
 The whole training process takes 40K iterations for PASCAL VOC 2012, 80K iterations for Cityscapes, and 160K iterations for ADE20K dataset.

-For inference, we adopt single-scale for testing, and crop testing images to the same size.
-The prediction is then interpolated in a bi-linear way to keep its size the same as the input images.
+For inference, the testing images are also flipped and resized to multiple scales as is in the training stage.
+Multi-scale predictions are interpolated in a bi-linear way so that these predictions are with the same size as the input images.
+Then, the predictions of different scales are averaged as the final prediction.
 Finally, the mean of class-wise intersection over union (mIoU) is adopted as the evaluation metric.
-Our experiments are conducted based on PyTorch~\cite{paszke2017automatic,paszke2019pytorch} and MMSegmentation~\cite{mmseg2020}.
+Our experiments are conducted based on PyTorch~\cite{paszke2019pytorch} and MMSegmentation~\cite{mmseg2020}.